LACMIP/emu/docs/_documentation/edcollection.md

   Albi | F.A.3978.2005-3
   Maxwell | F.A.3360.2003-2
   Meals | F.A.3817.2001-1

+# 3. Print labels
+Specimens cataloged using this workflow should be accompanied by labels generated using the "IP Labels Regular - ED Coll (Loc 500,000)" report.

 # Decomissioning records
 If, after a specimen is cataloged into the ED collection _and_ attached to LACMIP loc.
 500,000, it can be associated with a more appropriate Sites record, the specimen should be completely recataloged using standard cataloging [procedure](({{ site.baseurl }}/documentation/cataloging)).
 To decommission the old record attached to LACMIP loc.
 500,000: